Chapter Twelve: On the heights of Mount Chimborazo

 Latrobe 1806 drawing of his idea for finished Capitol

 In November 1807 when the South Wing near completion, the editor of the National Intelligencer asked Latrobe to describe what he had done.
-He gave Thornton credit for the design but hammered the theme that he was not a trained architect: "it must be confessed he has, in his design, exhibited talents which a regular practical education, and a practical knowledge of architecture would have ripened into no common degree of excellence...."
+He gave Thornton credit for his design but hammered the theme that he was not a trained architect: "it must be confessed he has, in his design, exhibited talents which a regular practical education, and a practical knowledge of architecture would have ripened into no common degree of excellence...."
 In his critiques of what had already been built, Latrobe blamed Thornton for every troublesome design feature.
 He complimented Hadfield: "His exquisite taste appears in many parts of the North wing, particularly in the introduction of the impost tablature which crowns the basement story and gives an harmonious character to the whole mass which it could not have otherwise possessed."
-He added that his job building the South Wing would have been easier and the interior even better if he had not been constrained by Thornton's design of the exterior.
-On its outside the South Wing had to match the North Wing.(18)
+He added that his job building the South Wing would have been easier and the interior even better if he had not been constrained by its exterior having to match the North Wing's.(18)

 Thornton found the condescension and insults intolerable.
 He attacked Latrobe in the April 27, 1808 Washington Federalist.
 He claimed Latrobe went against the wishes of General Washington for a selfish reason: "...for that great man was asked by a very respectable gentleman now living, why he did not employ Mr. Latrobe: 'because I can place no confidence in him whatever-' was the answer."
 Thornton also ridiculed every decoration in the South wing: an eagle looked like an Egyptian ibis, Liberty on an eagle looked like Leda and the swan, country people mistook an eagle on the frieze of an entablature "for the skin of an owl, such as they have seen nailed on their barn doors."
 He ridiculed the echoes in the House chamber.
 He dismissed Latrobe as a "carver of chimney pieces in London" who came to America a "missionary of the Moravians."
 Thornton attacked other buildings Latrobe had designed and his gate at the Navy Yard.
 As for Thornton's own accomplishments, he didn't reveal other buildings that he had designed.
 If he had designed the Octagon, Latrobe would have been taken aback.
 In an 1804 letter to Lenthall fuming at blockhead senators who wanted to leave the Capitol unfinished, move congress into the President's house and the president into a private house, Latrobe opined that "Tayloe's house" was the only house suitable for the president.